dotoroart/cards/README.md

 ## *About*

-Crossbreed Magic is a physical card game currently in development.
+***Crossbreed Magic*** is a physical card game currently in development.
+This document is the most updated version of the rules.
+Many things may change, but you can peek around anyway.

 ---